Levothyroxine Dosage Guide: Are you on the Right Dose?

 I find that the conversion from T4 to NDT or natural desiccated thyroid to be too low (meaning you usually need more NDT to make it equivalent to the T4 dosing).

-In my personal experience 2 grains is closer to 100mcg of T4 than 1 grain, but it is important to start out slowly if you are switching medications because T3 can be VERY stimulating to some people.
+In my experience, 2 grains is closer to 100mcg of T4 than 1 grain, but it is important to start out slowly if you are switching medications because T3 can be VERY stimulating to some people.

 Remember that Levothyroxine absorption plays a big role in how you may feel.